Barracuda10/GTANoRandoms/README.md

 <br>
 <br>
 Cautions:<br>
+Things unavailable when matchmaking is off, because game will require use matchmaking service:<br>
+Host any job<br>
+Find a new session<br>
+[NOT SURE] Join a friend session<br>
+Make a solo session (It will kick you to story mode)<br>
+Join online (Probably only if join a public session will require)<br>
 <br>
 If turn matchmaking back on it will immidiately have randoms join sometimes.<br>
 Therefore it's better to never turn it back on until leave this session.<br>